FrederikDeGrove/selenium/README.md

 You will need to install Python on your machine:
 1. https://realpython.com/installing-python/

-And to make life a lot easier, also install (the free version of) Pycharm (makes working with Python a bit easier):
+And to make life a lot easier, also install (the free version of) Pycharm (a so-called IDE for Python):
 1. https://www.jetbrains.com/pycharm/download/

 You will need the following packages (if you don't know how to do this, don't worry, from here on we can do this together during the demo):